Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): First-Principles Calculations Details

 \subsection{Density Functional Theory Calculation Methods}

-} First-principles electronic structure calculations were performed with the projector augmented wave (PAW) method~\cite{paw1,paw2} as implemented in the VASP package~\cite{vasp1,vasp2}.
+First-principles electronic structure calculations were performed with the projector augmented wave (PAW) method~\cite{paw1,paw2} as implemented in the VASP package~\cite{vasp1,vasp2}.
 We adopted the Perdew-Burke-Ernzerhof (PBE) generalized gradient approximation (GGA) for the exchange-correlation functional~\cite{pbe}.
 SOC was incorporated self-consistently.
-The kinetic energy cutoff of the {\blue plane-wave basis} was set to 400 eV.
+The kinetic energy cutoff of the plane-wave basis was set to 400 eV.
 A 6$\times$12$\times$4 k-point mesh was employed for BZ sampling.
-Internal atomic positions and cell parameters were obtained from experimental data {\blue (ICSD~\cite{ICSD} \# 14349)~\cite{Brown1966}.} The maximally localized Wannier functions (MLWF) were constructed {\blue from first-principles calculations~\cite{SMV2001} using} the $d$ orbitals of Mo and the $p$ orbitals of Te.
-The Wannier-based tight-binding Hamiltonian obtained from this construction was used to compute the surface spectrum and the nested Wilson loop~\cite{multipole,WladTheory,WladPump,HigherOrderTIBernevig} matrix $W_{2}$ {\blue as described in {\red SM~\ref{sec:DFTnested}}}.
+Internal atomic positions and cell parameters were obtained from experimental data for $\beta$-MoTe$_2$ in space group 11 $P2_{1}/m$ (ICSD~\cite{ICSD} \#14349)~\cite{Brown1966}.
+The maximally localized Wannier functions (MLWF) were constructed from first-principles calculations~\cite{SMV2001} using the $d$ orbitals of Mo and the $p$ orbitals of Te.
+The Wannier-based tight-binding Hamiltonian obtained from this construction was used to compute the surface spectrum and the nested Wilson loop~\cite{multipole,WladTheory,HOTIBernevig} matrix $W_{2}(k_{y})$ as described in Appendix~\ref{sec:DFTnested}.